trailblazer/trailblazer.github.io/index.md

 ## Gems

-Trailblazer is an integrated collection of gems.
+Trailblazer is an architectural style.
+However, what sounds nice in theory is backed by gems for you to implement that style.

 The gems itself are completely self-contained, minimalistic and solve just one particular problem.
 Many of them have been in use in thousands of production sites for years.

 [a grid is what we need here]